Ery4z/MSWE/README.md

 - Python function to be exported

 ### Item container
-Everey Item container (chest,shulker,dispenser,...) has their item copied.
+Every Item container (chest,shulker,dispenser,...) has their item copied.

 ### Entities Copy
 Actual entities supported are :